My Ancestral Chart

 Europeans arriving in New York in 1852 did not experience the elaborate immigration process that would eventually be put into place on Ellis Island in 1892.
 Prior to Ellis Island, the processing center was at Castle Garden, located along the southern coast of Manhattan Island.
 But Castle Garden did not open until 1855.
 When Christoph and Margaretha arrived in 1852, there was no processing center.
 The shipping company simply presented a passenger list to the collector of customs, the immigrants made customs declarations, and went their way.

 From New York, the family made their way to Newark, New Jersey.
 Why they settled there is unknown.
 Christoph Ludwig was now known as just Ludwig, and Margaretha, as Margaret.
 Making the trip from Europe to America were their children, 14-year-old Philipp Adam, now known as Adam, 7-year-old Ludwig, and 6-year-old Louisa.
-This is the last time we have any evidence of Adam.
-He seems to have completely disappeared.

 As I stated above, my great-great-grandfather, Ludwig (Louis) Bittlingmeier, was born in Hasselbach, Germany on January 24, 1844.
 He arrived in America with his parents, his brother Adam, and his sister, Louisa, in 1852, settling in the city of Newark, New Jersey.
 Once in America, Ludwig changed his name to Louis.